-Monterey-Salinas Transit (MST) provides public transit service to a 280 square-mile area of Monterey County with 62 routes, 122 fixed route fleet buses, 34 minibuses for paratransit service, and six trolleys; all of which are Americans with Disabilities Act (ADA) compliant and serve a service area of approximately 437,907 people.
-In 2010, MST became the countywide transit district overseen by an 13-member voting Board of Directors, composed of one representative each from the County of Monterey and all twelve county cities: Carmel-by-the-Sea, Del Rey Oaks, Gonzales, Greenfield, King City, Marina, Monterey, Pacific Grove, Salinas, Sand City, Seaside and Soledad.
+Monterey-Salinas Transit (MST) provides public transit service to a 159 square-mile area of Monterey County with 34 routes, 131 fixed route fleet buses, 39 minibuses for paratransit service, and six trolleys; all of which are Americans with Disabilities Act (ADA) compliant and serve a service area of approximately 437,325 people.
+In 2010, MST became the countywide transit district overseen by a 13-member voting Board of Directors, composed of one representative each from the County of Monterey and all twelve county cities: Carmel-by-the-

+Sea, Del Rey Oaks, Gonzales, Greenfield, King City, Marina, Monterey, Pacific Grove, Salinas, Sand City, Seaside and Soledad.

-MST's fixed routes provide service primarily in the Monterey Peninsula jurisdictions and in the Salinas Valley.
-Intercity service is provided via Highway 68 and Highway 1 between these two urban areas of Monterey County.
-MST provides rural transit service to Carmel Valley and Big Sur, and seasonally along the Monterey waterfronts - the MST Trolleys.
-In addition, inter-city routes connect MST with Santa Cruz METRO at their Transit Center in Watsonville.
-Also, MST operates service between Downtown Monterey and the San Jose Diridon Train Station and service between King City and Paso Robles via Fort Hunter Liggett providing timed transfer connections to San Luis Obispo County transit to the south and San Francisco Bay Area transit and rail services to the north.
+MST's fixed routes provide service in the Monterey Peninsula jurisdictions, the City of Salinas, and south Monterey County cities including Chualar, Gonzales, Soledad, Greenfield, and King City.
+Intercity service is provided via Blanco Road in Salinas, Highway 1, and Highway 101 between areas of Monterey County.
+MST provides rural transit service to Carmel Valley, and seasonally along the Monterey waterfronts - the MST Trolleys.
+In addition, intercity routes connect MST with Santa Cruz METRO at their Transit Center in Watsonville.
+Also, MST operates service between King City and Paso Robles, with stops in San Lucas, San Ardo, Bradley, and San Miguel.

 MST is also responsible, under the Americans with Disabilities Act (ADA), for the provision of complementary paratransit service in Monterey County.
-To that end, MST operates and administers the RIDES paratransit program that provides service within /4 mile of MST fixed transit routes.
-The RIDES program also serves Special Transit service areas in unincorporated rural North and South Monterey County by extending paratransit service to one mile of fixed routes in rural North Monterey County, and two miles of fixed route in South Monterey County.
+To that end, MST operates and administers the RIDES paratransit program that provides service within 3⁄4 mile of MST fixed transit routes.
+The RIDES program also serves Special Transit service areas in unincorporated rural North and South Monterey County by extending paratransit service to rural North Monterey County outside the 3⁄4 mile ADA service area, and two miles of fixed route in South Monterey County.
 The RIDES program Special Transit service also extends paratransit service to two miles along Highway 68 east between Canyon Del Rey Boulevard and River Road in Salinas.